The Beggar Student (1940 novel): Summary

-A depressive thirty-something writer named Osamu Dazai, based loosely on the author, is walking on the banks of the Tamagawa Aqueduct in Mitaka when he hears somebody drowning in the water.
+A depressed 32-year-old writer named Takeo Kimura, whose pen name is Dazai and who is loosely based on the author, walks along the riverbank of the Tamagawa Aqueduct in Mitaka when he hears somebody drowning in the water.
 Running blindly to the rescue, he trips over the swimmer, who has come safely ashore and is sunbathing in the nude.
-The annoyed boy, Saeki, grills Dazai on his knowledge of great thinkers and concludes that all writers must be dumb.
+The annoyed boy, Saeki, grills Kimura on his knowledge of great thinkers and concludes that all writers must be dumb.

-Trying to reclaim his dignity, Dazai treats Saeki to a meal of oyakodon rice in a teahouse by Inokashira Pond.
-Through reverse psychology, Saeki convinces Dazai to trade places with him that night as the benshi for a silent film about springtime in Hokkaido.
+Trying to reclaim his dignity, Kimura treats Saeki to a meal of oyakodon rice in a teahouse by Inokashira Pond.
+Through reverse psychology, Saeki convinces Kimura to trade places with him that night as the benshi for a silent film about springtime in Hokkaido.
 Since Saeki has already pawned his uniform, the two head to Shibuya to visit Saeki's former classmate Kumamoto, an uptight boy who has a habit of pretending to have read great works of literature he barely knows.
 After the writer changes into one of Kumamoto's ill-fitting uniforms, tension grows between the two young friends, who bicker and trade insults in attempts to come across as smart.

-On their way to the film, Saeki pulls a knife on Dazai, who defuses the situation by spending all his money on beers for the boys.
-Kumamoto is uneasy, and Saeki becomes morose, but Dazai launches into a drunk lecture about the importance of speaking from the heart.
-Saeki then admits he has been lying about the silent movie this whole time, though Dazai instantly forgives him.
-When they hit the streets, Dazai sings an old German drinking song so loudly he is stopped by a cop, who asks the boys where they go to school.
+On their way to the film, Saeki pulls a knife on Kimura, who defuses the situation by spending all his money on beers for the boys.
+Kumamoto is uneasy, and Saeki becomes morose, but Kimura launches into a drunk lecture about the importance of speaking from the heart.
+Saeki then admits he has been lying about the silent movie this whole time, though Kimura instantly forgives him.
+When they hit the streets, Kimura sings an old German drinking song so loudly he is stopped by a cop, who asks the boys where they go to school.

-Dazai then wakes up on the grass by the aqueduct to the sound of Saeki's voice.
+Kimura then wakes up on the grass by the aqueduct to the sound of Saeki's voice.
 This time, however, Saeki is dressed in a college student's uniform and shiny shoes.
-He claims to not be named Saeki or know Kumamoto or have any clue what Dazai is talking about.
-Perplexed, the writer returns to the teahouse, where he nurses a bottle of Calpis and mulls over the lessons of the misadventure.
+He claims to not be named Saeki or know Kumamoto or have any clue what Kimura is talking about.
+It remains unclear whether the narrator really experienced the story or fell asleep on the banks of the Tamagawa Canal in Inokashira Park and merely dreamed it.
+Perplexed, he goes to the teahouse and orders a bottle of Calpis to feel young again.
+He sentimentally recalls the student song of old days.